pschaus/book_lepl1402/source/part6.rst

     [ "24.14016", "5.6327043" ]

-Using the classes and methods we will be examining, this conversion can be translated very directly into a Java program:
+Using the Java classes and methods for stream programming, this conversion can be translated very directly into a Java program:

 ..  code-block:: java